Joint learning of a network of linear dynamical systems via total variation penalization: Experiments

 \section{Experiments}

-In this section, we validate the performance of the graph total variation regularizer for estimating the LDS matrices $A^*_{l}$ on a series of synthetic experiments.
+In this section, we validate the performance of the graph total variation regularizer for estimating the LDS matrices $A^*_{l}$ on a series of synthetic experiments\footnote{The code can be found at: \url{https://github.com/donnate/LDS}.}.
 To this end, we consider linear dynamical systems on a graph on $m$ nodes where each node $l\in\{1,\dots,m\}$ is associated with a time series that evolves as

 with (unless stated otherwise) $d=2$.
 The system matrices $(A^*_{l})_{l=1}^m$ vary across nodes but are structured by the underlying graph.
-We compare (a) \textit{our graph-TV LDS}; (b) an \textit{individual OLS (OLS\textsubscript{ind}) estimator,} where a separate LDS is learnt per node; \textit{ (c) the pooled OLS (OLS\textsubscript{pooled}),} where we learn a single common $A$ across all nodes; \textit{(d) a Laplacian LDS} \cite{tyagi2024jointlearn}, similar to our graph-TV estimator but that uses an $\ell_2^2$ penalty of the form $\| \tilde{D}a\|_2^2$ on the differences across edges rather than a TV penalty; and \textit{(e) a group-lasso estimator}, that groups coefficients together (across the graph) and imposes a lasso penalty.
+We compare (a) \textit{our graph-TV LDS}; (b) an \textit{individual OLS (OLS\textsubscript{ind}) estimator,} where a separate LDS is learnt per node; \textit{ (c) the pooled OLS (OLS\textsubscript{pooled}),} where we learn a single common $A$ across all nodes; \textit{(d) a Laplacian LDS} (\cite{tyagi2024jointlearn}), similar to our graph-TV estimator but that uses an $\ell_2^2$ penalty of the form $\| \tilde{D}a\|_2^2$ on the differences across edges rather than a TV penalty; and \textit{(e) a group-lasso estimator}, that groups coefficients together (across the graph) and imposes a lasso penalty.
 This lasso penalty allows us to compare graph penalties against another type of structural prior (here, group sparsity).